ahuactl/CS-11-Notes/oct11.md

         y == [3, 1, 4, 5, 9]
         x == [3, 1, 4, 5, 9]
         ```
-- declarative programming
+## Declarative Programming
 - we declare a function and tells its output
 - related to **pure** mathematical functions
     - no side effects (same input, same output)
     - **math** is pretty much a declarative language!
     - benefits:
          - programs are completely *compositional*
          - reasoning is easy (can follow logic)
          - functions are *independent* of each other
              - predictable behavior and easy to test
     - in math equals can be replaced by equals,
         - if `f(a) = a^2` then we can replace `f(a)` by `a^2`
 - only depends on arguments (referential transparency)
     - expression can be replaced by result

 - imperative programming
     - new programming paradigm